SanjeevMidda/SanjeevMidda/README.md

 ## 👋 my name is Sanjeev.
 Welcome!

-### A passionate full-stack web developer perusing the lines between code working | stack-overflow | and code not working.
+### A passionate full-stack web developer turning problems into solutions.

 Some things I've been working on can be found below.
 Feel free to have a look around 🙂